ptrumpis/snap-camera-server/README.md

 4. Starting Docker
 5. Edit the /etc/hosts file

+This can be done manually or automatically (Windows).

-## Automatic Configuration on Windows
+## 🦾 Automatic Configuration on Windows
-Windows users can now use this [Auto Configuration Tool](https://github.com/ptrumpis/snap-camera-server-auto-config), which will handle all of these tasks for you.
+Windows users can now use this [Windows Auto Configuration Tool](https://github.com/ptrumpis/snap-camera-server-auto-config), which will handle all of these tasks for you.

 If you are not a Windows user or prefer to do the steps manually then you can watch the video guide below which covers all the steps in detail.

-## How To Video Guide
+## 🎓 How To Video Guide
-You can watch this step by step video guide on YouTube if you need help with any of the 5 steps below
+You can watch this step by step video guide on YouTube if you need help with the configuration on your local Windows machine.

 [![Snap Camera Installation Guide](https://img.youtube.com/vi/bcsjvWHUr7c/0.jpg)](https://www.youtube.com/watch?v=bcsjvWHUr7c)

-## Local Installation Steps
+## 💪 Manual Configuration Steps
 In addition to the full video guide each step is also covered by a short video tutorial

 ### 1. Configuration ([Video Tutorial](https://youtu.be/wZIPBPVs-70))
-Make sure there is a file named `.env` in the directory.
-Just `.env` without a filename.
+You need to create a `.env` configuration file.

-If it is missing create a copy of the file `example.env` and name the copy `.env`.
+Create a copy of the file `example.env` and name the copy `.env` (without filename).

 You can go with all default values and don't need to change anything unless your having problems with certain ports being occupied.